 Virtual network – An Azure virtual network is not required to use the compute-intensive instances.
 However, for many deployments you need at least a cloud-based Azure virtual network, or a site-to-site connection if you need to access on-premises resources.
 When needed, create a new virtual network to deploy the instances.
 Adding compute-intensive VMs to a virtual network in an affinity group is not supported.

 Resizing – Because of their specialized hardware, you can only resize compute-intensive instances within the same size family (H-series or N-series).
 For example, you can only resize an H-series VM from one H-series size to another.
 Additional considerations around InfiniBand driver support and NVMe disks may need to be considered for certain VMs.

 - General purpose

 - Previous generations

-- Learn more about optimizing your HPC applications for Azure and some examples at HPC Workloads.
+- Learn more about configuring your VMs, enabling InfiniBand, setting up MPI and optimizing HPC applications for Azure at HPC Workloads.